 - Extreme ends of the intellectual scale.
-On one side there are well educated people such doctors, psychiatrists and physicists.
+On one side there are well-educated people such as doctors, psychiatrists and physicists.
 Others have disabilities such as autism or Down Syndrome.

 - German ancestry.
 Those with German heritage appear to go missing at much higher rates.

 - Boulder fields and granite.
-A high number of men and women vanish in boulder fields or areas with huge quantities of granite.
+An excessive number of men and women vanish in boulder fields or areas with huge quantities of granite.
 Yosemite National Park is the largest of all clusters and also happens to be the biggest source of granite on Earth.